skent259/omisvm-sims/README.md

 As a quick reference for getting started:

-* The experimens can be run via the `run.sh` file, however this will take considerable CPU time.
+* The experiments can be run via the `run.sh` file, however this will take considerable CPU time.
 We recommend that you run in a high-throughput environment in batches (see `run.sh` for inspiration)
 * Figures from the paper can be recreated by running `analysis/create-all-figures.R`.
 * Data (open-source) can be downloaded by running `data/build-data.sh`.
 * Simulation source code can be found in the `sim/` directory.